juliusmarminge/good-defaults/README.md

 ## 🧩 What's included?

-- eslint
-- prettier
+- ESLint + Prettier
-- vscode settings
+- VSCode Settings & Extensions
-- tsconfig
+- TSConfig
-- github actions ci workflow
-  - includes caching of `pnpm`-store.
-If you are using `yarn` or `npm`, modifications might be required ot cache the correct paths.
+- GitHub Actions CI Workflow w/ Caching

 ## 🛠 How to use it?